Model Town, Lahore: Area and population

 Model Town Society is spread over an area of 1463 acres (5.9 km²).
-This area is further divided into ten blocks (A, B, C, D, E, F, G, H, J, K).
-Blocks L, M, N, P, Q, R and S are in the outskirts of Model Town and are administered by Lahore Development Authority (LDA).
-These blocks were named "Model Town Extension" when Model Town Society sold this land to LDA in return of developmental works.
+This area is divided into ten blocks (A, B, C, D, E, F, G, H, J, K).
+Blocks L, M, N, P, Q, R and S are on the outskirts of Model Town and are administered by Lahore Development Authority (LDA).
+These blocks were named "Model Town Extension" when Model Town Society sold this land to LDA in return for developmental works.

 The breakdown of the total area is as follows: